Red Sea: Tidal range

 In general, tide ranges between 0.6 m in the north, near the mouth of the Gulf of Suez and 0.9 m in the south near the Gulf of Aden, but it fluctuates between 0.20 m and 0.30 m away from the nodal point.
 The central Red Sea (Jeddah area) is therefore almost tideless, and as such the annual water level changes are more significant.
-Because of the small tidal range the water during high tide inundates the coastal sabkhas as a thin sheet of water up to a few hundred metres rather than flooding the sabkhas through a network of channels.
+Because of the small tidal range, the water during high tide inundates the coastal sabkhas as a thin sheet of water up to a few hundred metres rather than flooding the sabkhas through a network of channels.
 However, south of Jeddah in the Shoiaba area, the water from the lagoon may cover the adjoining sabkhas as far as 3 km, whereas north of Jeddah in the Al-Kharrar area the sabkhas are covered by a thin sheet of water as far as 2 km.
 The prevailing north and northeast winds influence the movement of water in the coastal inlets to the adjacent sabkhas, especially during storms.
 Winter mean sea level is 0.5 m higher than in summer.
 Tidal velocities passing through constrictions caused by reefs, sand bars and low islands commonly exceed 1–2 m/s.
 Coral reefs in the Red Sea are near Egypt, Eritrea, Israel, Saudi Arabia, and Sudan.

 Current

 Detailed information regarding current data is lacking, partially because the currents are weak and both spatially and temporally variable.
-The variation of temporal and spatial currents is as low as 0.5 m and are governed all by wind.
-During the summer, NW winds drive surface water south for about four months at a velocity of 15–20 cm/s, whereas in winter the flow is reversed resulting in the inflow of water from the Gulf of Aden into the Red Sea.
+The variation of temporal and spatial currents is as low as 0.5 m and is governed all by the wind.
+During the summer, northwesterly winds drive surface water south for about four months at a velocity of 15–20 cm/s, whereas in winter the flow is reversed resulting in the inflow of water from the Gulf of Aden into the Red Sea.
 The net value of the latter predominates, resulting in an overall drift to the north end of the Red Sea.
 Generally, the velocity of the tidal current is 50–60 cm/s with a maximum of 1 m/s at the mouth of the al-Kharrar Lagoon.
 However, the range of the north-northeast current along the Saudi coast is 8–29 cm/s.